Sexual Behavior Problems – Getting Help

 Calder, Martin C. Contemporary Practice with Young People Who Sexually Abuse.

-Prescott, David (2006).
-Assessing Youth Who Have Sexually Abused: A Primer.
+Prescott, David (2007).
+Youth Who Have Sexually Abused: Registration, Recidivism, and Risk.

 Rich, Phil (2003).
 Understanding, Assessing and Rehabilitating Juvenile Sex Offenders.